About two weeks ago I said I was thinking about recording some in-studio footage, and instead I ended up posting some random piano noodling.

-here at last is something more substantial — a proper song being recorded and captured on video at the same time. though i put an effort into synchronizing the footage with the music (and succeeded!), nothing you see is mimed or recreated. it’s all actual footage of me doing exactly what you’re hearing, right down to the camera falling over while i’m recording piano. it’s about time, too. it’s been too long since i posted this sort of thing here.
+Here at last is something more substantial — a proper song being recorded and captured on video at the same time.
+Though I put an effort into synchronizing the footage with the music (and succeeded!), nothing you see is mimed or recreated.
+It’s all actual footage of me doing exactly what you’re hearing, right down to the camera falling over while I’m recording piano.
+It’s about time, too.
+It’s been too long since I posted this sort of thing here.

-pity about filming the drums from the wrong angle and not showing my head or much of my hands (that’s why there isn’t a whole lot of drum footage included), but what can you do? it’s kind of the cost of doing business when you don’t have someone else to operate the camera.
+Pity about filming the drums from the wrong angle and not showing my head or much of my hands (that’s why there isn’t a whole lot of drum footage included), but what can you do?
+It’s kind of the cost of doing business when you don’t have someone else to operate the camera.

-though it probably goes without saying by now, there are some dirty words in there. virgin ears, beware.
+Though it probably goes without saying by now, there are some dirty words in there.
+Virgin ears, beware.

-i find it kind of amusing that this is almost the sort of thing you could call a music video. it’s the closest i’m ever likely to get, anyway, and a huge leap past any of the other recording footage i’ve pieced together. i’m almost a little proud of myself for putting it together so quickly and competently. it flows! it works! you can see me doing what i do while i do it!
+I find it kind of amusing that this is almost the sort of thing you could call a music video.
+It’s the closest I’m ever likely to get, anyway, and a huge leap past any of the other recording footage I’ve pieced together.
+I’m almost a little proud of myself for putting it together so quickly and competently.
+It flows!
+It works!
+You can see me doing what I do while I do it!

-you also get to see the 1960s teisco in action, and i do some fun things with distortion, delay, and manual volume swells. i’ve grown so accustomed to working the volume pot with my fingers, i never think to use a proper volume pedal to cut down on the multi-tasking, even though i’ve got one sitting under the fender rhodes.
+You also get to see the 1960s Teisco in action, and I do some fun things with distortion, delay, and manual volume swells.
+I’ve grown so accustomed to working the volume pot with my fingers, I never think to use a proper volume pedal to cut down on the multi-tasking even though I’ve got one sitting under the Fender Rhodes.

-funny how i’ve got some electric guitars that are a lot more expensive and “sexy”, but at least eight times out of ten i gravitate toward a cheap japanese-made mystery guitar with only one functioning pickup. i’ve yet to find anything it doesn’t do well.
+Funny how I’ve got some electric guitars that are a lot more expensive and “sexier” than this one, but at least eight times out of ten I gravitate toward a cheap japanese-made mystery guitar with only one functioning pickup.
+I’ve yet to find anything it doesn’t do well.